Executive Remuneration

 Remuneration Guidelines

 The Board has established a Remuneration Committee.
-In order to avoid any conflict of interest, the Remuneration Committee consist only of members that are independent of the company and its management.
 The remuneration is managed through well-defined processes ensuring that no individual is involved in the decision-making process related to their own remuneration.
 The Remuneration Committee’s tasks include preparing the Board’s decision to propose guidelines for executive remuneration.
 The Board shall prepare a proposal for new guidelines at least every fourth year and submit it to the Annual General Meeting.
 The guidelines shall be in force until new guidelines are adopted by the General Meeting.
 The Remuneration Committee shall also monitor and evaluate programs for variable remuneration to the executive management, the application of the guidelines for executive remuneration as well as the current remuneration structures and compensation levels in the company.

 The guidelines provide for the ability to set relevant financial and non-financial STI measures including governance, social and environmental, further contributing to alignment between the guidelines and sustainability.
 The criteria shall be designed to contribute to the company’s business strategy and long-term interests, including its sustainability, by for example being clearly linked to the business strategy.

-The Remuneration Guidelines, adopted by the Annual General Meeting 2021, have been fully implemented.
-No deviations from the guidelines have been decided and no derogations from the procedure for implementation of the guidelines have been made.
-The guidelines are found on pages 100-105 in the Annual Report for 2022.
-The auditor’s report regarding the company’s compliance with the guidelines is available on www.mtg.com/governance.
+The previous Remuneration Guidelines, adopted by the Annual General Meeting 2021, were fully implemented.
+No deviations from these guidelines were decided and no derogations from the procedure for implementation of the guidelines were made.
+These guidelines are found on pages 112-114 in the Annual Report for 2023.
+The remuneration report and the auditor’s report regarding the company’s compliance with the guidelines is available here

 Other remuneration paid to Board members in addition to the Board fees resolved at the Annual General Meeting

-Chris Carvalho has been a member of the Board of MTG since the Annual General Meeting 2020, i.e. since 18 May 2020.
-In parallel with his Board assignment Chris Carvalho has an assignment as a consultant and advisor at MTGx Gaming Holding AB, the commencement of this assignment was in February 2019.
-The consultancy fee paid by MTGx Gaming Holding AB to Chris Carvalho during 2022, was 0,87 mSEK.
+Chris Carvalho has been a member of the Board of MTG since the Annual General Meeting 2020.
+In parallel with his Board assignment, Chris Carvalho has an assignment as a consultant and advisor at MTGx Gaming Holding AB, the commencement of this assignment was in February 2019.
+The consultancy fee paid by MTGx Gaming Holding AB to Chris Carvalho during 2023, was 0,89 mSEK.
 Gerhard Florin has been a member of the Board of MTG since the Annual General Meeting 2018.
 He also serves as elected Chairman of InnoGames.
-InnoGames has paid 0,82 mSEK in Board fees to Gerhard Florin in 2022, the payment from InnoGames is outside the MTG Board fees which were approved at the Annual General Meeting 2022.
+InnoGames has paid 0,81 mSEK in Board fees to Gerhard Florin in 2023.
+This payment from InnoGames is outside the MTG Board fees which were approved at the Annual General Meeting 2023

 Share-based remuneration

-The plan provides the participants a possibility to receive variable remuneration partly in the form of cash remuneration, partly in the form of rights to receive class B shares free of charge (the “Share Rights”).
-In brief, to the extent certain performance conditions are achieved during the financial year 2022, the participants in the 2022 Incentive Plan are allotted a variable remuneration in the beginning of 2023 of which a part will be paid out in cash, and a part will be allotted in the form of Share Rights.
-Each such Share Right carries a right to receive one (1) MTG Class B share, subject to continued employment at the time of vesting.
-50 percent of the share rights vest in 2024 and 50 percent in 2025, in both cases after the publication of the year-end for 2023 and 2024, respectively.
+The plans provide the participants a possibility to receive variable remuneration partly in the form of cash remuneration, partly in the form of rights to receive class B shares free of charge (the “Share Rights”).
+In brief, to the extent certain performance conditions are achieved during the financial years 2022, 2023 and 2024 respectively, the participants in the respective Incentive Plans are allotted a variable remuneration in the beginning of the following year of which a part will be paid out in cash, and a part will be allotted in the form of Share Rights.
+Each such Share Rights in the 2022 and 2023 Incentive Plans carries a right to receive one (1) MTG Class B share, subject to continued employment at the time of vesting.
+50 percent of the share rights vest in the second year and 50 percent in the third year, in both cases after the publication of the year-end report of the relevent year.

 Application of performance criteria